1928 MAFA season: Association membership

 Burwood and Surrey Hills were admitted into the MAFA, while Hampton left the MAFA to join the VFL Sub-Districts.
 Old Haileybury and Old Trinity merged to form the Old Haileybury-Trinity Football Club, avoiding relegation from B Section after the clubs finished ninth and tenth respectively in 1927.
 Oakleigh was readmitted after being suspended from the MAFA at the end of the 1927 season.

 On 17 February 1928, Sandringham (which had been formed in August 1927), Sandringham District and the Sandringham United Football Club amalgamated to form a new Sandringham Football Club.
 The club entered two teams in the MAFA and one team in the Federal Football Association (FFA) junior competition.

 Geelong had been automatically suspended prior to the start of the 1928 season after its delegate failed to attend three consecutive MAFA meetings, but the club was readmitted prior to round 1 after giving assurances that the offence would not occur again.

 Pascoe Vale expulsion

 Pascoe Vale was expelled from the MAFA on 23 July over its conduct during a match against South Caulfield.
 The allegations included that Pascoe Vale players used "disgraceful" language in the changing room, that two players tripped and elbowed their opponents repeatedly, that players were continually arguing and making threats, that the Pascoe Vale supporters refused to leave the field when obstructing the play, and that Pascoe Vale supporters made "dire threats" against umpire Hacking following the match.

+Earlier in the season, Pascoe Vale player C. Warden was expelled from the MAFA after punching an umpire in the back of the head during a match against Kingsville.